Arash-1999/mind-map/go-lang/lets-go-alex-edwards.md

 **Note:** The server process which handles display of messages usually includes all lower (more severe) levels when display of less severe levels is requested

+##### Logging Good Practice

+- set log level to DEBUG after a while (2 or 3 days) set INFO or ERROR level.
+- set DEBUG level in test environment and INFO in production environment.

 ### Dependency Injection

 References: